wellyshen/use-places-autocomplete/README.md

 };
 ```

 Easy right?
-This is the magic of this hook ✨
+This is the magic of the `usePlacesAutocomplete` ✨.
+Here's the [styled version](https://use-places-autocomplete.netlify.com) of the above example.
+There're some features can be included for better UX, like keyword clear button, search history etc.

 > 💡 [react-cool-onclickoutside](https://github.com/wellyshen/react-cool-onclickoutside) is my other hook library, which can helps you handle the interaction of user clicks outside of the component(s).